Local Businessmen to Buy WDEV Radio From Squier Family

 The sale to Myers Mermel and Scott Milne comes about two months after longtime owner Ken Squier, a racing and radio legend, died at age 88.

-The two buyers, along with Squier's daughter, Ashley Squier, announced the pending sale Thursday on-air from WDEV’s studio in Waterbury.
+The two buyers, along with Squier's daughter, Ashley Squier, announced the pending sale on Thursday on air from WDEV’s studio in Waterbury.

 “We didn’t want to just turn the station over to anybody who was interested; we wanted buyers that understood the legacy that WDEV has been for all of us in central Vermont,” said Squier, who inherited the station.
 She noted that she's a teacher and her brother is an engineer in California; neither want to run the company.
 The family had been looking for a new owner since last summer, she added.